-The RIT has placed a lot of emphasis on making CEPF grants accessible to a wide variety of civil society actors in each hotspot country.
+As mentioned previously, the RIT has placed a lot of emphasis on making CEPF grants accessible to a wide variety of civil society actors in each hotspot country.
 This has involved widely disseminating calls for proposals, making provision for small grant applications in local languages, facilitating a review process that looks for potential in applicants not polished proposals, and, where necessary, providing targeted training in proposal writing for applicants with limited experience of applying for international donor funding.
-These efforts have been met with success, in terms not just of the proportion of grants that have gone to local groups (two-thirds) but also the quality of the applications.
-This can be expected to translate into greater impacts, as can already be seen from the results that have emerged from the portfolio to date.
+These efforts have been met with success, in terms not just of the proportion of grants that have gone to local groups (twothirds) but also the quality of the applications and, ultimately, the results of the grants themselves.
+A number of CEPF grantees that have been recipients of support for several years now have emerged as leading conservation actors in their countries, while new organizations have developed the credibility and capacity needed to manage donor funding and advance sustainable natural resource management and related agendas at the grassroots level.

-Working with newly established and/or lower capacity groups requires more time, compared with established organizations with a long track record of successful implementation of grants.
+Working with nascent and lower capacity groups does require a disproportionate amount of time, when compared with established organizations with a long track record of successful implementation of grants.
 The RIT's achievements in this area have, therefore, come at the cost of not being able to devote as much time to the other core functions of the RIT as might otherwise have been possible.
-In particular, the potential to capture lessons learned from the portfolio and communicate them to decision makers in government and the private sector has not yet been fully realized.
-This is essential if the results of the most successful projects in the portfolio are to be amplified through mainstreaming them into public policy and private sector practice, and/or replicated by other conservation actors.
-There is now a need for the RIT to move away from grant making towards other functions, including facilitating experience exchange among grantees, capturing lessons learned and good practice from the portfolio, and putting in place the institutional arrangements necessary to evolve the RIT into long-term coordinating structure for civil-society-led conservation efforts in the hotspot.
+In particular, the potential to capture lessons learned from the portfolio and communicate them to decision makers and conservation practitioners has yet to be fully realized.
+This is essential if the results of the most successful projects in the portfolio are to be amplified through mainstreaming into public policy and private sector practice, and/or replicated by other conservation actors.
+Although the RIT's transition away from grant-making towards communications and other functions is a little overdue, it is not too late to do so, because many grants are still active or have recently ended, with lessons learned still fresh in the minds of grantees.